Jorge Sosa (baseball): 2008

+Washington Nationals

 2009

 On December 18, 2008, Sosa signed a minor league contract with the Washington Nationals.
+He had his contract selected to the major league roster on July 31.
 On September 8, 2009, the Nationals released Sosa.

+Miami Marlins

 2010

 On January 15, 2010, Sosa signed a minor-league deal with the Boston Red Sox.
 He was later released and signed with the Florida Marlins.
-He was a member of the starting rotation for the AAA minor league affiliate of the Marlins, until he was promoted to the Marlins on July 21.
+He was a member of the starting rotation for the AAA minor league affiliate of the Marlins, until he was promoted to the Marlins on June 21.
+He cleared waivers and was sent outright to Triple-A on June 23.
+He had his contract selected to the major league roster again on July 21.
+He was designated for assignment a second time on August 3, he cleared waivers and was again sent outright to Triple-A the next day.
+He became a free agent following the season on November 7.

+Leones de Yucatán

+2011

+On May 22, 2011, Sosa signed with the Leones de Yucatán of the Mexican League.
+He became a free agent following the season.
+In 10 starts 61 innings he went 5-4 with a 3.69 ERA and 43 strikeouts.

 Nippon Professional Baseball

 2012

-Sosa signed a one–year contract with the Chunichi Dragons on February 5, 2012.
+On February 5, 2012, Sosa signed with the Chunichi Dragons of Nippon Professional Baseball.
 Sosa posted a 5-1 record with 4 saves and a 1.85 ERA during 2012.
+He became a free agent following the season.

 2013

-Sosa signed a contract with the Yokohama DeNA BayStars on December 26, 2012.
+On December 26, 2012, Sosa signed with the Yokohama DeNA BayStars of Nippon Professional Baseball.
 Sosa started as a set-up man but was soon moved to the closer role after Shun Yamaguchi struggled.
 He posted a 3-4 record with 19 saves and a 1.79 ERA in 55 appearances.
+He became a free agent following the 2014 season.